 Disease names always seem to be a bugaboo.
 This was an awesome disease name when this new, introduced pathogen started killing oaks and tanoak.
 Suddenly.
 Then it became apparent that other trees mainly get foliage infection, and are not killed.
 Hmm.
 Then when we found out it attacks a variety of shrubs and other plants, ‘SOD’ was often dropped in favor of ‘ramorum blight’, unfortunately including the specific epithet of the pathogen (until that changes).

-As of 2013, there were 47 regulated hosts (hosts proven by Koch’s postulates).
+As of 2013 (when USDA last updated its list), there were 47 regulated hosts (hosts proven by Koch’s postulates).
 In 2002 there were only 29.
 Moreoever, several of the hosts (Camellia, Kalmia, Pieris, Rhododendron, Viburnum) are listed only as genera, and include all species, hybrids and cultivars.
 An additional 92 plants are considered associated hosts (hosts strongly indicated by isolation or molecular test; up from 31 in 2002 and 58 in 2006).
 A complete host list can be downloaded from USDA Animal and Plant Health Inspection Service here.
 Hosts include the following:

 - Some trees are very susceptible and are killed by spreading stem cankers:

 - Tanoak (Notholithocarpus densiflorus) is highly susceptible and trees of all sizes are rapidly killed.
 All above-ground parts can be infected.